idaholab/moose/framework/doc/content/syntax/Postprocessors/index.md

 # Postprocessor System

-A PostProcessor object in MOOSE is a C++ object that computes a single scalar (`Real`) value, typically the value computed is an aggregation of data from a simulation.
-For example, the maximum value of a variable (see [ElementExtremeValue.md]).
-The value compute may be coupled to other systems via the `getPostprocessorValue` method available in most MOOSE objects.
+A postprocessor is an object that computes a single scalar (`Real`) value, such as a value sampled from the solution at a point in the domain, or an integral/average over some subdomain or boundary.
+This value may be used purely for output purposes, or it may be retrieved by other systems via the `getPostprocessorValue` method, which is available in most MOOSE objects.
+Furthermore, postprocessors are also [functors](Functors/index.md), which allows them to be retrieved into various objects via the `getFunctor<Real>` method.

 MOOSE includes a large number of postprocessors within the framework, the complete list is provided in [Available Objects list](#available-objects) section.